SovereignCloudStack/website/_i18n/en/_posts/blog/2022-08-18-osism-nbde-install.md

 ```

-*What is ongoing on the tang service ...*
+*What is happening within the Tang service ...*

 ```bash